emh0531/UserPostModel/README.md

 - Ruby 3.1.2
 - Rails 6.1.7

-This is back end code only for a simple create user with post permissions app.
+This is back end code only for a simple app to create a user based on username, email, first name, last name and allow post, edit, and delete permissions to that user.